ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 #### Other changes

 * [Matt Fidler](https://github.com/mattfidler/) amended our section on Console messages [ropensci/dev_guide#178](https://github.com/ropensci/dev_guide/pull/178).
 We previously said to only use `print()` and/or `cat()` in your `print.*` methods; now the language suggests to use those two functions in either `print.*` or `str.*` methods.

 * We previously briefly mentioned "git flow".
 We [now](https://github.com/ropensci/dev_guide/commit/e34b5f2bb171cb10d1468807f529b0a2ec19ab9e) expand that a bit to discuss two aspects of "git flow": keep master shippable, and use branches because they're cheap.

 ### Conclusion

-In this post we summarized the changes incorporated into [our online book "rOpenSci Packages: Development, Maintenance, and Peer Review"](https://devguide.ropensci.org/) over the last three months.
-We are very grateful for all contributions that made this release possible.
-Now, if _you_ have any feedback about the book, you too can head to [the issue tracker](https://github.com/ropensci/dev_guide/issues/)!
+In this post we summarized the changes incorporated into [our online book "rOpenSci Packages: Development, Maintenance, and Peer Review"](https://devguide.ropensci.org/) over the last four months.
+We are grateful for all contributions that made this release possible.
+If _you_ have any feedback about the book, head to [the issue tracker](https://github.com/ropensci/dev_guide/issues/)!

 [pkgdown]: https://github.com/r-lib/pkgdown
 [bowerbird]: https://github.com/ropensci/bowerbird